-The Council has 4 schools subject to PFI contracts.
+The Council has 4 schools as part of its Grouped Schools PFI contract.
 The buildings for community and voluntary controlled schools are shown on the Council's balance sheet with the related liability.

-The Council previously had 5 schools subject to PFI contracts, but one of these converted to Academy status in 2011/12.
+The Council previously had 5 schools under this contract, but one of these converted to Academy status in 2011/12.
 The building assets for the school were transferred to the Academy and treated as a disposal within the Council's Statement of Accounts.

-The PFI liabilities in respect of all 5 PFI schools remains on the Council's balance sheet as the Council is the party to the contract with the PFI Operator.
+The PFI liabilities in respect of all 5 PFI Grouped Schools remains on the Council's balance sheet as the Council is the party to the contract with the PFI Operator.